HaZardModding/HZM-SINGLEPLAYER-FIX/readme.txt

 - Reduced kockback of Alien Commander from Mission 11 by a factor of 10 to prevent players getting killed by fall damage rather than the actual projectile damage.
-- Remove Granade Launcher from the inventory because it was doing to much splash damage on Engineering Level at Mission 6
+- Removed Granade Launcher from the inventory because it was doing to much splash damage on Engineering Level at Mission 6
 - Fixed Crate Monster being invisible on Mission 7
 - Fixed Floating/Gravity bug in Mission 6 Exterior